What is Veterinary Physiotherapy?

 • Recovery following injury or surgery

-• Difficulty with everyday tasks, stairs, or play If you spot these changes in your dog, horse, or cat in Bath, Bristol, or Wells, physiotherapy may help.
+• Difficulty with everyday tasks, stairs, or play If you spot these changes in your dog, horse, or cat in Bath or Bristol, physiotherapy may help.

 Veterinary Referral Information